Horsham District Council

-Stuart provided the client with a detailed viability report which provided clear recommendations of policy options.
-The report forms part of the council's evidence base for the new local plan.
+Urbà has provided the client with a detailed viability report which provided clear recommendations of policy options.
+The report will form part of the council's evidence base for the new local plan.

 Employment Land Review

-The council were reviewing the Local Plan and required an Employment Land Review (ELR) as part of their evidence base documents.
-The purpose of the ELR was to inform which sites should be protected and allocated for employment uses or those sites released for alternative uses.
+The council is reviewing its local plan and requires an Employment Land Review (ELR) as part of their evidence base documents.
+The purpose of the ELR is to inform which sites should be protected and allocated for employment uses or those sites released for alternative uses.
 In London, there is significant pressure for sites to be redeveloped for residential which is resulting in employment sites being lost.

 Urbà has been instructed along with Stantec to undertake the study.
 Urbà is providing an analysis of the office, workspace, industrial and warehouse markets, in doing so, Urbà is analysing the quality of the current stock to meet occupier requirements and whether there were any gaps in the market.
 Furthermore, Urbà is assessing whether the rents achievable are sufficient to maintain the current stock and support new build development.